 I don’t have these experiences while flying.
 Though I’ve focused on it so far, racism is not just the black experience, of course.
 And often subtle racism is more prevalent, and even more damaging, than overt racism.

 Now, let me say here that I really dislike the category “white.”
 My heritage is Irish, English, and German.
 I strongly embrace the Irish part.
 My mom is Irish.
 I like that my parents gave me a strong Irish name (though I’m “Mike” to everyone except Mom when she’s unhappy with me: “Michael Alan!“).
 But I don’t get to correct that lumping together of all Caucasian heritages.
-And none of us are Crayola white, though thanks to some strong Swedish influence my wife bestowed on her, my eldest daughter makes a good run at it.
+And none of us are Crayola white, though thanks to some strong Swedish influence my wife bestowed on her, my two of our offspring make a good run at it.

 As a Christian, my response when another human being made in the image of God and offered grace through the death and resurrection of Jesus describes their abuse or suffering or persecution is to listen.
 As I read the Gospels, Jesus Christ always sided with the persecuted.

 The United States is a country which was formed and founded on some horrific, racist acts.
 We played “cowboys and indians” when I was in grade school, but the reality is that European settlers and the colonists who believed in Manifest Destiny committed genocide against the Native Americans whose home was that land.
 The U.S. established our thriving economy largely on the back of slaves from Africa, and on immigrant laborers–Chinese, Mexican, and yes, Irish–who were woefully underpaid and horribly abused.
 Our constitution still includes this: